-At the time of writing (12/20), the effects of Brexit on VAT status and RCD compliance are not yet certain.
+At the time of writing (early 2021), the consequences of Brexit on VAT status and RCD compliance remain subject to development and change.

 Only boats used on the inland waterways require a BSS or GasSafe certificates, but it is of-course equally (if not more) important that seagoing vessels are well-found and safe for use as well.